JanWielemaker/my-prolog-lib/README.md

     ?- make_library_index('~/lib/prolog').

-After this you should have access to utilities such as pp/1 that is a shorthand for print_term/2, e.g.
+Now restart Prolog and you should have access to utilities such as pp/1 that is a shorthand for print_term/2, e.g.

     ?- pp('Hello world').
     'Hello world'